 During the second quarter of 2004, our former Chief Executive Officer retired, and during the third quarter of 2004 our Chief Operating and Financial Officer left the employment of the Company.
 As a result, others who had limited experience with the Company were appointed to serve as acting Chief Executive Officer, acting Chief Operating Officer and acting Chief Financial Officer.
-The acting Chief Financial Officer is also the Chairman of the Board of Directors and is serving in such capacities without compensation and without an employment agreement.
+The acting Chief Financial Officer is also the Chairman of the Board of Directors and is serving in such capacities without cash compensation and without an employment agreement.
+One of these individuals, Gosse Bruinsma, then a director of the Company, received 100,000 additional stock options that were reported in the financial statements in accordance with APB No. 25.
+Note 2 of the financial statements contains pro forma disclosure required by SFAS No. 123 valuing these options at \$47,260.
 On February 28, 2005, the Board appointed Steven T. Guillen to the positions of President and Chief Executive Officer of the Company, and as a member of our Board.
-In addition, during 2004 and early 2005, following the acquisition of a then-majority interest in the Company by Axonyx, eight directors have resigned from the Board resulting in a three person Board.
+In addition, during 2004 and early 2005, following the acquisition of a then-majority interest in the Company by Axonyx, eight directors have resigned from the Board resulting in a four person Board.
 Three out of the four directors currently serving on the Board commenced their service on the Board during 2004 or 2005.